Leonid Breshnez (General Secretary of the Central Committee of the Communist Party of the Soviet Union):

 Then he singled out Leonov and told him: “You, little eagle, put on that suit.”

-So here he was, floating high about the Earth, locked inside a baggy life-support system.
+So there he was, floating miles above home, locked inside a baggy, failing life-support system.

-Inside the thin-metal capsule Belyayev, a former World War 2 fighter pilot, was waiting.
+Inside the thin-metal capsule, Belyayev, a former World War 2 fighter pilot, was waiting.
 Leonov took the seat besides his friend.
 And then the tin can began to rotate.
 Ejecting the inflatable airlock had sent the spacecraft into a spin.
+The immense G-forces caused blood vessels in both men’s eyes to rupture.
 A mechanical error sent oxygen levels climbing.
 The place was highly flammable.
 The cosmonauts knew the dangers.
-“A spark would have caused an explosion and we would have been vaporized,” said Leonov
+“A spark would have caused an explosion and we would have been vaporized,” said Leonov.

-Belyayev and Leonov worked to lower the temperature, increasing the humidity to reduced the risk of fire.
+Belyayev and Leonov worked to lower the temperature, increasing the humidity to reduce the risk of fire.
+And that’s when the automatic guidance system failed.

-Now they could return safely to Earth.
-Or not.
+How they could return safely to Earth?
 They had flown much higher than planned.
 Leonov told RT:

 “I keep going over the mission and I keep finding mistakes that could have been avoided.
 They could have led to tragedy, everything was on the edge.
 We were thrown to an altitude of 495 kilometers by an error, it [was]…200 kilometers higher than planned.
 And it so happened that we were flying some 5 kilometers below the radiation layer.”

 They needed power.
-The pilots would have to fire the rockets manually.
+The pilots would have to fire the guidance rockets manually.

 Leonov: